 This product is perfect for adding an organic texture to your surfaces.
 Use on flat art pieces or on sculpture to the same effect.
 As the name suggests it’s the perfect medium for a stone effect.
 Apply the dry powder onto wet Powertex and repeat the layers for a textured surface.
 Here’s an example.

 Mix Stone Art into an air dry clay

 Mixing your own clay is so easy with Powertex Universal Medium and Stone Art and has the benefit of creating in any colour and to any quantity.
 The clay has a slight texture although it can be made smoother with more liquid.
 Use it in moulds, shape by hand or imprint with rubber stamps and tools.
 Keep your clay in an air tight container and it will keep for about a week.

-Mix Powertex Universal Medium and Stone Art until the clay starts to form.
-You can use your hands to knead the clay when it forms.
+Put some Stone Art in a container and mix in a little Powertex Universal Medium until the clay starts to form.
+You can use your hands to knead the clay when it’s not too wet.

 This clay angel was created on top of an old Pez container, with Stone Art clay, Powercotton, mdf shapes and a metal embellishment.
 I used Bister for the stone effect with red acrylic highlights.

 Adding colour to Stone Art surfaces

 Adding colour is the same for any Powertex surface and may depend on the colour of your clay.
 Use Bister or acrylic inks on lighter surfaces and Powercolor or metallic powder pigments on darker surfaces for great results.
 Bister is perfect for a muted, organic finish while metallics create something more unique.